Enforcing Disputes Tribunal Orders

 - apply to the District Court for the order to be enforced.

 It’s free to apply to the Disputes Tribunal to get certain orders enforced.
-You just have to fill out one of the forms below and send it to your local District Court:
+You just have to fill out a form and send it to the District Court.

-- If you and the other party had reached agreement for the order, use form 8.
-Go to disputestribunal.govt.nz and search “Request to enforce part of an agreed settlement”
+- If you and the other party had reached agreement for the order, use form 8 on the Disputes Tribunal website, here (or go to disputestribunal.govt.nz and search “Request to enforce part of an agreed settlement”).

-- If the Disputes Tribunal referee made a work order for you, use form 7.
-Go to disputestribunal.govt.nz and search “Request to enforce work order”
+- If the Disputes Tribunal referee made a work order for you, use form 7 on the Disputes Tribunal website, here (or go to disputestribunal.govt.nz and search“Request to enforce work order”.